opinion

 “We’ve shifted to a model where our wall space is earned,” notes one buyer.
 “If a product line is consistent, performs well and holds up under higher SRPs, it stays.
 Everything else has to prove itself in preorders or it doesn’t get a shot.”

-That model requires close communication among buyers, floor staff, reps and consumers.
+That model requires close communication among buyers, retail staff and shoppers.
 Store teams collect real-time feedback on what customers respond to.
 This feedback loop not only influences initial buy-in but also decides whether a new line gets reordered, expanded or marked down and cleared out.

 Even with these measures, there’s still potential for strategic risk-taking.
 However, the bar is higher.

 What’s falling out of favor?
 For one thing, products with poor manufacturer support.
-When suppliers provide robust assets, training videos, and compelling product education, buyers are more confident in bringing those items into the store.
-As retail becomes more experiential and content-driven, the shelf is only one place a product needs to shine.
+When suppliers provide robust assets, training videos and compelling product education, buyers are more confident in bringing those items into the store.

-Buyers are also avoiding lines loaded with excessive SKUs and little differentiation, or anything that seems like filler.
+Buyers are also avoiding lines loaded with excessive SKUs and little differentiation, as well as anything that seems like filler or lacks visual appeal.

 “If it doesn’t photograph well and can’t sit in a TikTok or demo video naturally, I’m not going to waste space on it,” declares one boutique owner.